yujong-lee/seoul_microdust_visualization/README.md

 7. Done.

 ## Example
-Image below is visualization of data from April and May.
+Image below is visualization of data from April and May in 2020.

 * One small square represents specific hour of a day.
 Darker square mean higher dust value.
 * Last line of April image is empty because April has only 30 days.